 $ 110.00OMPHALOS is a compilation of masterful drawings from the sensual imaginings of Kim Jung Gi.
-In addition to these new drawings, Omphalos include the best of previous master Kim's erotic drawings as a bonus material.
-The book cover is made of the highest quality leatherette with gorgeous grain patterns of human torso.
-The sketch collection is printed on ultra high quality rendezvous white paper which represents the highest printing lucidity with the best whiteness.
-This book is for mature audiences only.
-Pages: 336 Size: 11"H x 8.5" Paper Density: 120 g/m² For Canada, please send your inquiry to firstname.lastname@example.org
+In addition to these new drawings, Omphalos includes the best of previous master Kim's erotic drawings as bonus material.
+The book cover is made of the highest quality leatherette with gorgeous grain patterns of a human torso.
+The sketch collection is printed on ultra high-quality rendezvous white paper which represents the highest printing lucidity with the best whiteness.
+This book is for mature audiences only Pages: 336 Size: 11"H x 8.5" Paper Density: 120 g/m²

 $ 105.00Kim Jung Gi is a Korean art instructor, cartoonist, and animator.
 This is the second of his five massive self-published sketchbooks that everyone has been talking about.
 This massive 650+ page tome is made up primarily of drawings and sketches.
 122 pages reproduce actual sketchbook spreads.
 There are also almost 100 pages of comic book pages, character designs, and illustrations.
 Hardcover Dimension: 11.5” x 9.1” (29 x 23 cm) Pages: 683 Weight: Approximately 6.7lb (3kg) What you get: The book comes with a bookmark, poster, and a cardboard protection for transport.

 $ 70.00Kim Jung Gi is a Korean art instructor, cartoonist, and animator.
 This is the first of his five massive self-published sketchbooks that everyone has been talking about.
-The work covers character design through comic panels and nude studies, some of the sketches are painted most are linework in pencil or ink. is made up primarily of drawings and sketches.
-There are also comic book pages (line art and painted), character designs, and illustrations.
+It is 1,000 pages of works produced between 1994 and 2007.
+This book is an about A3 size and approximately 1,000 pages of his monumental artwork.
+This sketchbook is loaded with content.
+The bulk of sketches are character sketches and some comic panels.
+Book Contents: Kim Jung Gi's drawings, doodles, researches, comic book panel, portraits, caricatures, live figure drawing, animal drawing, and many more amazing sketches.
 Dimension: 8.26” x 5.9” x 1.78” (21 x 15 x 4,5 cm) Pages: 1000 Weight: Approximately 2.3lb (1kg) What you get: Poster by Kim Jung Gi.
 It also comes in a cardboard box for storage and protection.

-$ 35.00Spy Games is a comic book written by Jean-David Morvan, illustrated by Kim Jung Gi and published by lesEditions Glénat.
+$ 35.00Spy Games is a comic book written by Jean-David Morvan, illustrated by Kim Jung Gi and published by Glenat.
 It is a ‘classic’ 48 pages color big size french format (roughly 24 x 32 cm).
-The story takes place in modern Hong-Kong which is the place where a very special olympic contest will take place as it secretly does every 4 years since centuries : the Spy Olympics.
+The story takes place in modern Hong-Kong which is the place where a very special Olympic contest will take place as it secretly does every 4 years since centuries: the Spy Olympics.
 But this year, something is going to change...
 Hardcover Language: Korean Pages: 48 English translation included with purchase

 McCurry, NYC, 911 [ENGLISH VERSION]